Introduction

 Eligibility Requirements

-- Need for Support: You must demonstrate a financial need for support.
+- Need for Support: You must clearly demonstrate a financial need for support.
+This can include factors such as income disparity, lack of employment opportunities, or increased living expenses post-separation.

-- Disability: If you are disabled or have a child with a disability, this can also be a factor.
+- Disability: If you are disabled or have a child with a disability, this condition can significantly influence your eligibility.
+Courts often consider the additional financial burdens that disabilities can impose.

 Filing Process